shinshin86/neverchange/README.md

 ```

 ## Support Browser
+All tests are tested only through Playwright.

 * Google Chrome
+* Microsoft Edge
+* Firefox
+* Safari

 This project currently supports and is tested on `Google Chrome` only.
 We use `Playwright` for our end-to-end (E2E) tests, which are configured to run exclusively on `Chrome`.